msuhanov/regf/Windows registry file format specification.md

 ---|---
 0x00000000|KTM released the hive
 0x00000001|KTM locked the hive

-The exact meaning of GUID and GUID-related fields is unknown.

 #### Notes
 1. *File offset of a root cell = 4096 + Root cell offset*.
 This formula also applies to any other offset relative to the start of the hive bins data.